-J.D., University of Siena, LL.M. in European and Comparative Law, Oxford University
+J.D., University of Siena, MJur, University of Oxford

-Riccardo Pavoni is associate professor of international law at the Faculty of Law of the University of Siena.
+Riccardo Pavoni is associate professor of International and European law at the Department of Law of the University of Siena.
 He is the associate editor of the Italian Yearbook of International Law and a member of the editorial board of the Oxford Reports on International Law in Domestic Courts.
-He has been a Visiting Professor at Tulane University School of Law (2010), Charles University in Prague (2008) and the University of Amsterdam (2006).
+He has been a Visiting Professor at Universidad Autónoma de Bucaramanga (2013), Tulane University School of Law (2010), Charles University in Prague (2008) and the University of Amsterdam (2006).
 Professor Pavoni has been teaching in the Tulane University School of Law summer programs in Siena since 2002.
 The current areas of his publications and research interests include the law of international immunities, international and European environmental law, the relationship between international and domestic law, and international cultural heritage law.

 [return to top